matin-nouri/info/README.md

 Teams that join the community can pose their own problems to address it.

 ## How to Join RSQ LC?
-you need to email your information with below form to [RSQ LC Email](rsqlcgroup@gmail.com "RSQ LC EMAIL" )
+you need to email your information with below form to rsqlcgroup@gmail.com

 {TeamName}
 {Leader}